 Tips for Getting Retirement Ready

 - Self-directed 401(k) plans are one of a number of retirement savings accounts you can choose from.
 If you can’t decide which option is right for you, talk to a financial advisor.
-A financial advisor matching tool like SmartAsset’s can help you more easily find someone to work with.
-Simply answer a short series of questions about your financial situation and goals.
-Then the program will pair you with up to three registered investment advisors in your area, and you can have a free introductory call with your advisor matches at no cost to decide which one is right for you.
+Finding a financail advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can have a free introductory call with your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Start saving for retirement early.
 No matter which retirement savings account you settle on, it’s always better to start saving sooner than later.
 The sooner you invest your money, the more time you have to reap the benefits of compound interest.
 This can have a big impact on your retirement savings.